vishalrohilla-okta/facebook-ext/README.md

 Things to note -

+At the time I built this plugin, I din't get enough buffer to externalize all the properties.
+So, please update the following components with your Okta environment info.

 1. Please update your Okta api token in OktaService.java
 2. Also update the social idp unique identifier in UserController.java